Tools Support

 The De Minimis Elimination: What It Means for Your Shipments

 As of February 24, 2026, the US eliminated the $800 de minimis exemption globally.
-Every single import shipment — regardless of value — now requires formal customs entry with HTS classification, country of origin verification, and full duty payment.
+Every single import shipment now needs formal customs entry, no matter its value.
+This means HTS classification, country of origin checks, and full duty payment.
+The old rule is gone for good.
+Plan for it on every order.

-This affects e-commerce brands, small importers, and any company that shipped individual parcels under $800 to avoid duties.
-The impact is massive: millions of shipments that previously cleared customs automatically now need a licensed customs broker.
+This hits e-commerce brands and small importers.
+It also hits any company that shipped individual parcels under $800 to avoid duties.
+The impact is huge.
+Millions of shipments once cleared customs on their own.
+Now they need a licensed customs broker.
+Budget for that broker fee on each parcel.

-For cross-border e-commerce, this means your pricing model must absorb landed-cost increases or shift to a broker consolidation strategy.
-Some brands now pre-clear goods in bulk at the port — shifting from a de minimis postal flow to a formal warehouse-and-distribute model.
-This requires a licensed customs broker, a US EIN, and an HTS classification for every SKU in your catalog.
+For cross-border e-commerce, this means one of two things.
+Your pricing model must absorb landed-cost increases.
+Or it must shift to a broker consolidation strategy.
+Some brands now pre-clear goods in bulk at the port.
+This shifts them away from a de minimis postal flow.
+They move to a formal warehouse-and-distribute model.
+It needs a licensed customs broker and a US EIN.
+You also need an HTS classification for each SKU in your catalog.

-The August 29, 2025 date was when CBP began actively rejecting informal entries below $800 that previously cleared automatically.
-Businesses that continued using the postal channel after that date risked cargo holds, formal entry demands, and retroactive duty assessments.
+On August 29, 2025, CBP began rejecting informal entries below $800 that once cleared without review.
+Businesses that kept using the postal channel after that date took on real risk.
+They faced cargo holds, formal entry demands, and duty bills applied after the fact.

 How to Claim IEEPA Tariff Refunds